sr-gi/bitcoind_mock/README.md

 If you'd like to add / extend any command, feel free to send a PR.
 We can make this as complete as we'd like by joining efforts :smile:

+Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the style guidelines to follow.